theposch/mainstream/docs/STREAMS_FEATURE.md

 # Streams Feature

 **Status:** ✅ Fully implemented and functional
-**Last Updated:** November 2025
+**Last Updated:** December 2025

 ## Overview

-**Streams** are the primary organizational unit in Cosmos.
+**Streams** are the primary organizational unit in Mainstream.
 They're a hybrid between projects and tags, supporting many-to-many relationships with assets.

 ### Core Concept